About syndromes without a name (SWAN)

 Living with syndromes without a name (SWAN)

-If your child hasn’t had a diagnosis for her condition, it’s important for her to keep seeing the GP or paediatrician.
+If your child hasn’t had a diagnosis for her condition, it’s important for her to keep seeing your GP or paediatrician.
 Your child’s doctor can keep track of her health and developmental changes, which might offer clues for a diagnosis as your child gets older.
+Your doctor can also suggest treatments or therapy for your child’s symptoms, even if you don’t have a diagnosis.

 Also, genetic testing is continually changing, so geneticists recommend a consultation every few years, particularly when your child is young.